cypress-io/cypress-documentation/source/api/commands/route2.md

 ### Modify response

 After a request gets passed through, we can modify the response from the server.
-This is done by passing the `req.send()` method a callback function which receives the original response (i.e., `res`) as the first argument.
+This is done by passing the `req.reply()` method a callback function which receives the original response (i.e., `res`) as the first argument.

 ```js
 cy.route2('/users', (req) => {